LingyunXiong/LingyunXiong.github.io/index.markdown

 - Towards a unified dynamical theory of oncogenic alterations in human cancers.
 - Influence of the inherited genome on somatic driver events during tumorigenesis.
 - Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis of colorectal cancer.
-- Network and dynamical modeling of mammalian transcriptome.
+- Network and dynamical modeling of mammalian transcriptome during cell fate transition.